SpilledMilkCOM/MooveePicker/README.md

   * A new alert that encomasses just about everything else.
 * Added an auto scale out in the App Service Plan  >80% memory +1 instance.
   * Added notification
+* There is no default to scale the instances back down.
+Had to add one when memory is <10% decrement an instance.